Rishthegreat/Notes/School/Conservatism and Reagan.md

 		- A lot of Christian Conservatives see a decay in society and start supporting leaders who have Christian ideas and issues
 			- Rise in divorce rates, rise in teen pregnancies, drug use
 - They are against →
-	- Gun control, Feminism, Gay Rights, Big Government, Communism, Welfarem Sexual Permissivemess - “Revolution”, Drug Use “War on Drugs”, Crime - Rising Crime Rates, Affirmative Action - “White Bac”
+	- Gun control, Feminism, Gay Rights, Big Government, Communism, Welfarem Sexual Permissivemess - “Revolution”, Drug Use “War on Drugs”, Crime - Rising Crime Rates, Affirmative Action - “White Backlash” or Reverse Discrimination
+	- There was an AIDS epidemic and many gay men died due to this
+		- Many conservatives were not sympathetic and saw it as god’s punishment on homosexuality